sloanahrens/devops-toolkit-tutorials/1-3-ci-integration-testing.md

 Thus far we've been able to do what we needed with just our `baseimage`, attached to the code-base via a Docker volume.
 Now we're going to need to take our new DevOps setup a bit further.
-The first thing we'll do is implement our production images.
+The first thing we'll do is implement our production Docker images.
 The `webapp` and `celery` images will ultimately be pushed to a private image repository, and used to (continuously-)deploy our production stack to Kubernetes.
 But I'm getting ahead of myself.